Sequential testing for structural stability in approximate factor models: Introduction

 Hypothesis $H_{A,1}$ is the typical case considered in all the above cited literature on change-points in factor models.
-On the other hand hypothesis $ H_{A,2}$ has received less attention from the literature - see for example \citet{cheng2016} and \citet{BCF16}.
-Whilst in this paper we mainly focus on $H_{A,1}$ and $H_{A,2}$, other alternatives, as disappearing factors or less pervasive changes in the loadings, can also be accommodated in our framework - see the discussion in Section \ref{discussion}.
+A consequence of (\ref{h-a1}) is that, under the alternative, a model with $r$ common factors and changing loadings can be re-written as a model with a total number of factors ranging between $r+1$ and $2r$ common factors, defined as the original common factors multiplied by a pre- and post-break dummy variable.
+This key property is heavily exploited in the literature.
+On the other hand hypothesis $ H_{A,2}$ has received less attention from the literature -- see for example \citet{cheng2016} and \citet{BCF16}.
+Whilst in this paper we mainly focus on $H_{A,1}$ and $H_{A,2}$, other alternatives, as disappearing factors or less pervasive changes in the loadings, can also be accommodated in our framework -- see the discussion in Section \ref{discussion}.

-We show that, under both $H_{A,1}$ and $H_{A,2}$, the $\left( r+1\right) $ -th largest eigenvalue of the covariance matrix of $ \{X_{i,t}\}_{i=1}^N$ becomes unbounded at time $\tau+1$, passing to infinity as fast as the sample size $N$.
+We show that, under both $H_{A,1}$ and $H_{A,2}$, the $\left( r+1\right) $ -th largest eigenvalue of the covariance matrix of $ \{X_{i,t}\}_{i=1}^N$ becomes unbounded at time $\tau$, passing to infinity as fast as the sample size $N$.
 Conversely, it stays bounded under the null of no break.
-Thus, we base our test on the estimated $\left( r+1\right) $ -th eigenvalue of the sample covariance matrix of $ \{X_{i,t}\}_{i=1}^N$.
-Although using the sample eigenvalues of the sample covariance matrix for testing is not uncommon in the context of factor models (\citealp{onatski10,trapani17}), in our context such an approach is fraught with difficulties.
+Thus, we base our test on the estimated $\left( r+1\right) $ -th eigenvalue of the sample covariance matrix of $ \{X_{i,t}\}_{i=1}^N$ computed using a rolling window.
+Although using the sample eigenvalues of the sample covariance matrix for testing is not uncommon in the context of factor models (\citet{onatski10,trapani17}), in our context such an approach is fraught with difficulties.
 The main issue is that, under the null of no break, the $\left( r+1\right) $-th sample eigenvalue does not have a known distribution, and indeed it cannot even be estimated consistently: as \citet{wang16} explain, there is too much noise (due to $N$ being large) to be able to identify the small signal coming from a bounded eigenvalue.